newrelic/entity-definitions/README.md

 ]
 ```

+3. Create your pull request normally and the test would be executed in the background.
+If the synthesis rules from the definition don't match the test data, a bot will let you know with an explanatory comment in the pull request.

 See [ext-pihole definition](https://github.com/newrelic/entity-definitions/tree/main/definitions/ext-pihole/tests/) for an example of test data.

 ## Support

 Is the information provided in the repository not enough to solve your doubts?
 Get in touch with the team by opening an issue!

 **Other Support Channels**